zoer/mongoid-ancestry/README.md

 Others must be changed or proxied
 Check if all your data is intact and all tests pass

-3. Drop parent_id field
+3. Drop `parent_id` field

 ## Integrity checking and restoration

-I don't see any way Mongoid-ancestry tree integrity could get compromised without explicitly setting cyclic parents or invalid ancestry and circumventing validation with update_attribute, if you do, please let me know.
+I don't see any way Mongoid-ancestry tree integrity could get compromised without explicitly setting cyclic parents or invalid ancestry and circumventing validation with `update_attribute`, if you do, please let me know.

 Mongoid-ancestry includes some methods for detecting integrity problems and restoring integrity just to be sure.
-To check integrity use: [Model].check_ancestry_integrity!.
+To check integrity use: `Model.check_ancestry_integrity!`.
 An Mongoid::Ancestry::Error will be raised if there are any problems.
-You can also specify :report => :list to return an array of exceptions or :report => :echo to echo any error messages.
-To restore integrity use: [Model].restore_ancestry_integrity!.
+You can also specify `:report => :list` to return an array of exceptions or `:report => :echo` to echo any error messages.
+To restore integrity use: `Model.restore_ancestry_integrity!`.

 For example, from IRB: